 The structure of the paper is as follows.
-Section 2 presents the mathematical model of the various elements comprising the power system and give their PCH representation.
-In Section 3 we derive their cyclo-dissipativity properties under idealized assumptions.
-Section 4 contains the design of the power-shaping excitation controller.
-Section 5 includes the application of the proposed technique to a classical example.
+Section II presents the mathematical model of the various elements comprising the power system and give their PCH representation.
+In Section III we derive their cyclo-dissipativity properties under idealized assumptions.
+Section IV contains the design of the power-shaping excitation controller which is applied in Section V to a classical example.
 We wrap up the paper with some concluding remarks.